Theta-Limited/OpenAthena-Legacy-Python/drone_sensor_data_blurb.md

 One tool to view EXIF and XMP metadata on Mac, Linux, and Windows is Phil Harvey's (not affiliated with this project) [exiftool](https://exiftool.org/)

-A future version will allow for extraction and use of EXIF/XMP sensor information from drone photos automatically
+imageParse.py has an experimental feature for extraction and use of EXIF/XMP sensor information from drone photos automatically

 An equivalent command line tool available on Mac and Linux is [exiv2](https://exiv2.org/) (also not affiliated)